Syssos/Syssos/README.md

 # Syssos
 A dedicated innovator, and visionary, with a strong passion for writing both effective and efficient code.
-A Full-Stack Software Engineer with 4+ years of experiance working with langauges such as Python, Go, Lua, HTML, CSS, and Javascript on a daily basis, as well as utilizing other langauges or frameworks as needed such as SQL, ORM libraries for python, go, and javascript, ReactJS, Flask(python), or Pandas(python) to name a few.
+A Full-Stack Software Engineer with 4+ years of experiance working with langauges such as Python, Go, Lua, HTML, CSS, and Javascript on a daily basis, as well as utilizing popular or frameworks or libraries as needed such as SQLAlchemy/GORM(if programming in Go), ReactJS, Flask, and Pandas to name a few.

 ## Contributions and Roles
 - [DCRP, DoubleCuppedRP](https://github.com/DoubleCuppedRP): Developer - Design, impliment, update, and monitor game server and users